 The local chapter of SPS provides many opportunities for informal advisement by bringing younger students into contact with older ones.
 Take advantage of what you can learn about your major from students who are just ahead of you.

 In addition, SPS offers programs each year to give information about research opportunities, graduate schools, employment in physics and astronomy, and other important topics.

 Drop by the SPS office (N286 ESC), call them at 422-YSPS (422-9777), or email firstname.lastname@example.org any time to ask questions about activitiees or help with suceeding as a physics major

-The Capstone Project Coordinator advises applied physics majors in choosing a capstone project, and evaluates the project with the mentoring faculty or professional.
+The Undergraduate Research Committee gives final approval of all senior theses.
+They also advise Applied Physics majors in choosing a capstone project, approve the project, and evaluate the project with the mentoring faculty or professional.